la2050/archive/_organizations/science-academy-for-all.md

     - 'https://activation.la2050.org/live/science-academy-for-all/'
   year_submitted:
     - '2018'
-  org_summary:
-    - >-
-      Science Academy For All provides opportunity for science through contextualized learning for all backgrounds and all ages.
 title: Science Academy For All
-uri: /organizations/science-academy-for-all/
 extrapolated_project_ids: []
 project_titles_from_extrapolated_project_ids: []
-project_titles:
-  - >-
-    New Obesity War (NOW) led by mentor trained kids to change the lifestyle of their families.
-project_titles_from_project_ids:
-  - >-
-    New Obesity War (NOW) led by mentor trained kids to change the lifestyle of their families.
 original_project_titles:
   - >-
     New Obesity War (NOW) led by mentor trained kids to change the lifestyle of their families.
 original_project_ids:
   - '8102106'
-category: live

 ---